SuperProgrammer775/SuperProgrammer775/README.md

 - 👋 Hi, I’m @SuperProgrammer775
-- 👀 I’m interested in Blockchain, Games, ReactJS, and Arduino
+- 👀 I’m interested in Blockchain, Games, and AI
-- 💞️ I’m looking to collaborate on Quantum Computing Projects and Ethereum Smart Contracts/Defi
+- 💞️ I’m looking to collaborate on Video Game Projects, and Artifical Intelligence
 - 📫 How to reach me: pagidipatiarjun@gmail.com

 <!---